from Writing Your Sacred Journey with Elizabeth Jarrett Andrew

 Describing the Indescribable

 So much of the inner life is indescribable!
 How can we possibly write it?
-We’ll look at literary examples of enlightenment, emptiness, pain, ecstasy, and unconsciousness, and use literary tools to wrap language around the ineffable.
+We’ll look at literary examples of enlightenment, emptiness, pain, ecstasy, and use literary tools to wrap language around the ineffable.

 Dreams, Our Most Intimate Scripture